 Postback URL and Affiliate networks

-How do Postback URLs from affiliate network platforms work?
+How do Postback URLs from affiliate network platforms work in detail?

 When a user clicks on affiliate ads, they are redirected to a campaign funnel which is recorded in an affiliate marketing software like Voluum Tracker.
 Voluum generates a unique click ID for this visitor and passes it to the affiliate network within the offer URL, in the parameters supported by the given affiliate network.